slaeryan/slaeryan.github.io/posts/slae-assignment5-blogpost.md

 Aaah!
 Looks pretty familiar now doesn't it?
 Some of you might have even analyzed it already as it's quite simple now but let's do a short analysis anyway.

 First, we push 0x0b or 11 in decimal which is the syscall number for execve() into the stack and pop it into EAX which should contain the syscall number remember?
 Then we clear EDX register using `cwd` and push it into the stack.
 After that we proceed with setting up the arguments for execve() which in this case is "/bin/sh"(0x68732f = **hs/** & 0x6e69622f = **nib/**).
-Note that `/bin/sh` is reversed due to the little-endianness of the x86 architecture and also note that the usage of **-c** flag(0x632d) which actually reads the command from the _command_string_ rather than STDIN.
+Note that `/bin/sh` is reversed to satisfy the little-endianness of the x86 architecture and also note the usage of **-c** flag(0x632d) which actually reads the command from the _command_string_ rather than STDIN.
 Finally, we execute the execve syscall using the good old software interrupt _80h_.

 ## Analyzing linux/x86/shell_bind_tcp shellcode
 This is a standard bind TCP shell payload(stageless) from the Metasploit framework.